DrSmithFr/g-universe/README.md

 ## Every day usage

-Run the `./bin/docker reload` script and start using commands from `aliases.sh` script!
+For docker installation run the `./bin/docker reload` script and start using commands from `aliases.sh` script!

 ### Aliases commands